 Payment & billing page with your Microsoft account.

 Note If you don't know your Microsoft account email address or password, use the Lost Account Solution or the Lost Password Solution.

 - Compare your purchase history to your bank or credit card statement.

 If you’re still unsure of what the purchase is or aren’t seeing it in your purchase history, review the following Purchase History FAQ section.

-If you have an Xbox 360, see your purchase history on your Xbox 360.
+If you have an Xbox 360, see View your Xbox Live download history on your computer or Xbox 360 console.